portagenetwork/roadmap/.github/CONTRIBUTING.md

 ### Acceptance of your PR

-Once your code has been approved a member of the core development team will merge it into the development branch and nd include it in an upcoming release.
+Once your code has been approved a member of the core development team will merge it into the development branch and include it in an upcoming release.

 At this point its a good idea to delete the branch from your fork in Github and also delete it from your local machine via:
 ```bash